AdamBojek/ECDHE-encrypted-chat/README.md

 python server.py [HOST] [PORT]
 ```

-The arguments are the ip address and the port number on which the server will listen.
+The arguments are the IP address and the port number on which the server will listen.
 The default arguments are `127.0.0.1` and `65432`.

 #### Running the client